prince22466/LinearAlgebra_Application_collections/Iterative_methods/Conjugate_Gradient.md

 No one wants to do inverse,
 No one wants to A decomposition (e.g., Cholesky decomposition) No one wants to do Gussian Elimination.
+Can only use matrix–vector products A p, only they are available.

 Iterative methods such as **Conjugate Gradient (CG)** exploit the SPD structure of A to achieve fast convergence with low memory usage.